New Mexico Train Rides

-New Mexico is home to the second transcontinental railway completed at Deming in 1881 with the connecting of the Santa Fe and the Southern Pacific.
+New Mexico is home to the second transcontinental railway and was completed at Deming, NM in 1881 with the connecting of the Santa Fe and the Southern Pacific.

 New Mexico has 1900 miles of track that is used mainly by the Union Pacific and the Burlington Northern Santa Fe (BNSF) Railroads today.

 The nonprofit Toy Train Depot Foundation is dedicated to the preservation, restoration, acquisition, display and interpretation of railroads of all scales and gauges, including 1:1, with a particular emphasis on the Miniature Train Company (MTC) park ride trains and their preservation.
 Remember when every village park or drive-in movie had a miniature train ride.
 The foundation has several different models on display and for you ride once again.

 Once part of the old Fred Harvey House restaurant chain established along the Santa Fe Railway, the building now holds historical artifacts from the region, with many items related to the Fred Harvey Organization and the Santa Fe Railway.
 If you like watching freight trains, the museum is located on the west side of the Belen Railyard, which sometimes sees nearly 100 trains a day.
 Listed on the National Register of Historic Places and admission is free.